Occupational Health and Safety Code

 517.995(2)

-An employer and a blaster must ensure that a detonator lead wire is not pulled from a blast hole.
+If there is a potential misfire, an employer and a blaster must ensure that a detonator lead wire is not pulled from a blast hole.

 Misfire detonation and deactivation